-Setting the rental value of a property is more than plucking a figure out of the air that seems about right.
+Setting the rental value of a property and working out rental yield is more than plucking a figure out of the air that seems about right.

 Every home has a magic number for the rent a tenant expects to pay and how much the landlord needs to turn a profit.